cea-hpc/phobos/doc/admin_commands.md

 phobos media {lock|unlock} <media_id>
 ```

+The 'lock' and 'unlock' commands are asynchronous by default: the resource
+status is updated in the database, then the daemon is notified for a device
+update.

+The 'drive lock' command accepts a --wait option, which waits for the complete
+release of the drive by the daemon before returning.

 # Setting access
 Media can be set to accept or reject some types of operation.
 We distinguish
 three kinds of operation: put (P), get (G) and delete (D).